unfold/react-firebase/README.md

 #### Arguments

 * [`mapFirebaseToProps(props, ref, firebaseApp): subscriptions`] \(*Object or Function*): Its result, or the argument itself must be a plain object.
 Each value must either be a path to a location in your database, a query object or a function.
-If you omit it, the default implementation just injects `firebaseApp` into your component’s props.
+If you omit it, the default implementation just passes `firebaseApp` as a prop to your component.

 #### Returns

-A React component class that injects subscriptions and actions into your component according to the specified options.
+A React component class that passes subscriptions and actions as props to your component according to the specified options.

 ##### Static Properties